AlexMazursky/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

 I am a PhD student and [CDAC Fellow](https://cdac.uchicago.edu/research/health-monitoring-based-on-wearable-sweat-sensors/) at the University of Chicago studying Computer Science.
-I work with [Prof. Pedro Lopes](http://plopes.org) in the [Human Computer Integration Lab](https://lab.plopes.org/) and am broadly interested in Human-Computer Interaction (HCI), with focus on creating novel interaction through haptics for new user experiences.
+I work with [Prof. Pedro Lopes](http://plopes.org) in the [Human Computer Integration Lab](https://lab.plopes.org/) and am broadly interested in Human-Computer Interaction (HCI), with focus on creating haptic devices enabled by responsive materials.
 Grounded by a background in mechanical engineering, I like to operate at the intersection of HCI and materials science to unlock new interaction possibilities.
 Check out my recent work on [smart fluids that transition between liquid and solid behavior for providing haptic feedback]( https://iopscience.iop.org/article/10.1088/1361-665X/ab710c )!

 Previously, I worked with [Prof. Jeong-Hoi Koo](http://miamioh.edu/cec/academics/departments/mme/about/faculty-and-staff/koo-bio/index.html) at Miami University, where I was a [Research Fellow for NASA and the Ohio Space Grant Consortium](https://www.osgc.org).
 Additionally, I have worked as a visiting student researcher at Korea Advanced Institute of Science and Technology (KAIST) in the [Smart Systems and Structures Lab](http://sss.kaist.ac.kr/).

 Tangential to my core research, I am interested in learning more about soft robotics, human-robot interaction and artificial life.

-Outside of lab, I enjoy staying active through calisthenics, kettlebell sport and hiking.
+Outside of lab, I enjoy staying active through calisthenics, yoga, kettlebell training and hiking.
+Additionally, I am always trying to learn more about investing.